jdtsmith/ultra-scroll/README.md

 - **Normal pixel scroll data**: you are good to go, everything is working.
-- **No real pixel scroll data**: your system and hardware are delivering pixel scrolling data, but they *never change*.
+- **No real pixel scroll data**: your system and hardware are delivering pixel scrolling data, but they *never change* (test again to be sure).
   This is equivalent to line-by-line scrolling. `ultra-scroll` will work fine for you, but *without* any smooth scrolling.
 You can use it for the improved large image scrolling behavior, or see below for another option.
 - The *error* **Malformed wheel event**: your system does not deliver *any* pixel-level scroll data.
 Either upgrade your hardware/system to a known working config (see [this issue](../../issues/18) for user